sychan/kb_sdk_docs/source/references/troubleshooting.rst

 My Docker instances have run out of space
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes an error message might indicate that you’re out of space, you can check:
+Sometimes, an error message might indicate that you’re out of space.
+Run this check:

 .. code-block:: bash